denistsoi/dtsoi.com/docs/cv/readme.md

 ### 04/2012 - 06/2012

 ```
-Chinese University of Hong Kong, School of Continuing Professional Studies.
+Chinese University of Hong Kong,
+School of Continuing Professional Studies.
 C/C++ and Project
 ```

-- Evening classes for learning C and C++.

 ### 08/2005 - 07/2008